Types of Red Wine By Grape or By Region!

 All grapes grow on vines, but the classic winemaking grape comes from the vine categorized as the "Vitis Vinifera".

-There are many wine producing regions around the world.
-In the mid 1980's, Europe was by far the number one producer of wine.
-However, the United States is increasing at a higher percentage than the European countries every year.
+1980's, Europe was by far the number one producer of wine.
+However, the

-are rich in history and produce some of the finest
+Bordeaux France. and others that are rich in history and produce some of the finest

 types of red wine